What's your next step?

 Derek A. Shoemake: Civil Litigation

 Derek A. Shoemake has taught in the University of South Carolina's paralegal certification program since 2010.
-He has taught Introduction to Law and Legal Writing Course, and he currently teaches civil litigation.
+He currently teaches Civil Litigation, and has taught both Introduction to Law and Legal Writing.

 Derek, an experienced litigator, works as an attorney at Simmons Law Firm and has represented clients – both corporate and individual – before state and federal courts.
 In addition to his litigation experience, Derek has authored several legal articles in a variety of publications and clerked for two federal judges in the District of South Carolina: the Honorable G. Ross Anderson, Jr. and the Honorable R. Bryan Harwell.
 Derek further distinguished himself in law school, where he served on the South Carolina Law Review and was a member of the Order of the Coif.